 The consolidated financial statements have been prepared on the accrual basis of accounting in conformity with accounting principles generally accepted in the United States of America.
-The consolidated financial statements include the accounts of its controlled subsidiary MMCF.
+The consolidated financial statements include the accounts of its controlled subsidiaries MMCF and HMC.
 All significant intercompany balances and transactions are eliminated in consolidation.